Skip to main menu Skip to content Skip to footer

 First step if you feel your child is at risk: An evaluation

-One aid to predicting the evolution and severity of symptoms, notes Dr. Colibazzi, is the patient’s ability to doubt his symptoms.
-If your child retains the self-awareness to know that it’s his mind that is playing tricks on him, it’s an indication that symptoms are still in the very early stages.
-As symptoms become more severe, the patient’s beliefs (whether paranoid, grandiose or hallucinatory) become increasingly difficult to challenge.
+One aid to predicting the evolution and severity of symptoms, notes Dr. Colibazzi, is the patient’s ability to doubt their symptoms.
+If your child retains the self-awareness to know that their mind is playing tricks on them, it’s an indication that symptoms are still in the very early stages.
+As symptoms become more severe, the patient’s beliefs (whether paranoid, grandiose, or hallucinatory) become increasingly difficult to challenge.

 Lifestyle and mental health options

-Psychotic symptoms and illnesses have been shown to vary quite a bit depending on the environment—the health of our bodies, our interpersonal relationships, our mindsets.
-As with any illness, but particularly important in at-risk youth, healthy living is key.
-Regardless of the severity of prodromal symptoms, Dr. Correll says that your child’s outcome can be improved by making sure your kid sticks to a routine that includes:
+Psychotic symptoms and disorders have been shown to vary quite a bit depending on the environment — the health of our bodies, our interpersonal relationships, our mindset.
+Healthy living is key.
+Regardless of the severity of prodromal symptoms, Dr. Correll says that your child’s outcome can be improved by making sure they stick to a routine that includes:

 • Eating well